Kennethnovikov100/notes/README.md

 In programming, this translates to striving for clean, readable, and maintainable code.
 It’s about writing less code to achieve more, choosing straightforward solutions over complex ones, and avoiding unnecessary abstractions.
 Remember that you write code not only for computers but also for humans to read and understand.
 Code that is easy to comprehend and modify today will save time, reduce errors, and improve collaboration in the long run."

 Also, "Premature optimization is the root of all evil." — Donald Knuth.
 This quote reminds us to focus on making our code correct first before optimizing it.
 Optimize only when necessary and after profiling, as assumptions about performance bottlenecks can often be wrong.

+# 2024-02-23
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine the most important tasks to complete, as these should take priority.
+Then, break down each task into smaller, manageable steps, which will make it easier to stay focused and avoid feeling overwhelmed.

+Use task management tools, such as Trello or Asana, to keep track of your tasks and progress.
+These tools can help organize your thoughts and make your workflow more streamlined.
+Set reminders and deadlines for each step, so that you stay on track and don't procrastinate.
+Additionally, use time blocking to allocate specific periods of time to each tasks so you can focus without distraction.